pku-liang/FlexTensor/README.md

 years, which falls far behind the rapid evolution of the application algorithms.

-In this paper, we introduce FlexTensor, which is a schedule exploration and optimization framework for tensor computation on heterogeneous systems.
+We introduce FlexTensor, which is a schedule exploration and optimization framework for tensor computation on heterogeneous systems.
 FlexTensor can optimize tensor computation programs without human interference,